sdiehl/wiwinwlh/tutorial.md

 Laziness
 ========

+Haskell is a unique language that explores an alternative evaluation model called *lazy evaluation*.
 Lazy evaluation implies that expressions will be evaluated only when needed.
 In truth, this evaluation may even be indefinitely deferred.
 Consider the example in Haskell of defining an infinite list:

 ```haskell
 λ> mkInfinite n = n : mkInfinite n